mdas-ds2/mdas-api-ezequiel_gomez/README.md

 # mdas-api-ezequiel_gomez
-Small API about Pokemons written in Go following a domain-driven design with a RabbitMQ for communicaton between bounded context
+Small API about Pokemons written in Go following a domain-driven design with a RabbitMQ for communication between bounded contexts

 ### Contributors: